Scheduled at 9:15am in Cotton Creek II on Friday November, 17.#10248

 - Foad Hamidi, Dr. , University of Maryland, Baltimore County

 - Format: Lecture

 We describe how we are using Universal Design in a transnational project in which an open-source prototyping platform for non-verbal individuals and their caregivers is used to create DIY assistive technologies in Western Kenya.

-Universal Design (UD) is an effective approach to creating inclusive and accessible systems and services for individuals with diverse abilities.
-In this presentation, we describe how we used UD in an intercultural context and the strengths and challenges we experienced.
-We describe how we co-designed an open-source prototyping platform, TalkBox, for non-verbal individuals in Canada and the US, and how we adapted and deployed this technology in a new cultural context, Western Kenya.
-This talk will be of interest to researchers and practitioners who work with individuals in different cultural contexts and are interested in questions of intersectionality and intercultural collaboration.
-Additionally, we share lessons learned about the possibilities of DIY assistive technology in developing contexts and in transnational projects.
+Universal Design (UD) is an effective approach for creating inclusive and accessible systems and services for individuals with diverse abilities.
+In this presentation, we describe how we used UD in an intercultural context.
+We co-designed an open-source Do-It-Yourself (DIY) prototyping platform, TalkBox, to develop customizable communication devices for non-verbal individuals.
+We then conducted a series of workshops in Western Kenya, where we trained university students from computer science and social work programs, as well as special education teachers from urban and rural schools in how to use TalkBox to design customized systems.
+These participants then formed teams and worked together to develop new assistive technology solutions for non-verbal children in local schools.
+This talk will be of interest to researchers, educators and practitioners who work with individuals in different cultural contexts and are interested in questions of intersectionality and intercultural collaboration.
+We describe how the task of designing customized assistive technology can be used as a tool to connect university students with real-world scenarios in their communities.
+We also share lessons learned about the potential of using DIY assistive technology in developing contexts and in transnational projects.

 - Universal Design applies can be used to address multiple types of diversity.

 - Users with disabilities are situated in their cultural setting that needs to be taken into account in design.